...So Goes the Nation: Background

 In the 2004 United States presidential election, Republican incumbents George W. Bush and Dick Cheney were challenged by Democratic Senators John Kerry of Massachusetts and John Edwards of North Carolina.
-During the election, Ohio was considered a crucial battleground state; following Kerry's loss in Ohio he called Bush concede the election.
+During the election, Ohio was considered a crucial battleground state; following Kerry's loss in Ohio he called Bush to concede the election.

-Starting with Lyndon B. Johnson in the 1964 presidential election through Donald Trump in the 2016 presidential election, every single winning candidate carried Ohio, with the streak breaking for Democrat Joe Biden in 2020.
-As of the 2024 United States presidential election, no Republican has ever won the White House without carrying Ohio.
-The name of the film originated from the saying that "As Ohio goes, so goes the nation".
-A similar saying was once applied to the state of Maine, a former political bellwether.

 Synopsis

 The documentary concentrates on the 2004 United States presidential election in the swing state of Ohio.
-The state was considered to be highly competitive, with both candidates attempting to win it.
-Due to Bush's victory in the state, Kerry conceded the election.
-It features interviews with both campaign officials, including the chairmen of both the Democratic National Committee and Republican National Committee, and volunteers from the Democratic and Republican parties while analyzing the outcome of the election.
-The political differences between Ohio's rural and urban communities, along with the cultural and moral differences and the impact on the electorate, are prominently covered in the film.
+The state was considered highly competitive, with both candidates attempting to win it.
+Due to Bush's victory in Ohio, Kerry conceded the election.
+The film features interviews with campaign officials, including the chairs of both the Democratic National Committee and Republican National Committee, and volunteers from both parties, while analyzing the outcome of the election.
+It also covers the political differences between Ohio's rural and urban communities, along with their cultural and moral differences and their impact on the electorate.

 Production

-County map of the 2004 election in Ohio.
+County map of the 2004 election in Ohio: